 2022 saw our first ever ethnicity pay gap report, the establishment of a new colleague fertility policy and refreshed menopause policy, offering greater support for colleagues.
-You can find more details on page 40 and within our Co-operate Report.

 We were also proud to maintain our first place Silktide ranking against 11 other UK retailers for our website accessibility.